-Asset Protection: Primary Residence
+Asset Protection for the Primary Residence

 Your home and primary residence is probably one of your most important assets.
 How does this play a role in an asset protection plan?
 Homes are always seen as valuable and if you cannot satisfy a large judgement, a list of targets is what comes next, what do you have that can be used to satisfy a financial obligation... your home.
 Here's how you incorporate your primary residence into an asset protection plan.